n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 For every overpoint you can also **CREATE FIELDS** like freight, postage or any field with an amount you want to extract from your invoices.

-For each field you can check the boxes if they are
+For each field you can check the boxes if they are:

 - REQUIRED: Here you can define if the field must contain a value to continue.